abdel792/dayOfTheWeek/readme.md

 * You can assign a shortcut to open these dialogs in "Input gestures" menu and, more precisely, in the "Day of the week" category.;
 * If you use NVDA 2018.2 or higher, you'll find only one item in the tool menu for searching your day, the add-on settings will be in the NVDA settings panel.

+## Compatibility ##

+* This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2019.1.

 ## Changes for 19.02 ##

 * Changed version numbering using YY.MM (The year in 2 digits, followed by a dot, followed by the month in 2 digits);